 Group Manager – Energy and Environmental

-Georgia Tech is divided up into nine regions, each supporting numerous counties across the state of Georgia.
+Georgia Tech is divided up into ten regions, each supporting numerous counties across the state of Georgia.
 Each region is led by a regional manager with experience in assessing client needs, project management, and project implementation, as well as resources to serve the manufacturing industry.
 For a complete listing of regions, including contact information for the regional managers, click here.